Principal Investigator Grant Manual

 The PI is also responsible for ensuring compliance with all rules and regulations concerning staff, subrecipients, program participants, human subjects, animal, and environmental safety, including adherence to IRB and IACUC guidelines, research or lab protocols, and any other requirements established by the sponsor or University.

 Equipment purchased from project funds may only be used for authorized sponsored program purposes.
-Policies and procedures on equipment can be found on the Procurement website.
+Policies and procedures on equipment can be found on the Property Management website.

 The PI must immediately report to the University Police Department and ORSP all instances of damage, destruction of, or theft of inventoried equipment.
 In the case of theft, a police report must be sent to ORSP along with a written account of the circumstances.